romanrodriguez/hangman-game-api/README.md

 ## Game Description:
 This Hangman game is intended to be played by a single user who needs to guess a word provided by the game's API.
 The API provides a set of secret words that will be chosen at random for the player to guess in each game.
 The API methods are described in more detail below.
+The player can either guess the word in full or letter by letter.
+Each wrong attempt will count towards a maximum number of attempts.
+If the player doesn't guess the entire word before hitting that number of attempts, the player loses.
+Otherwise, the player wins the game.

 For score-keeping, the guesses by the player get recorded in `letter_attempts`, and for recording games, the property `history` is used.
+Players are ranked by number of wins and loses.

 To play, we first need to create a new user, using the `create_user` endpoint.
 Use `create_game` to create a game.
 Remember to copy the `urlsafe_key` property for later use.
 With `make_move` you'll be able to make sure the player avids to the game's rules.
-Below, you can find more information about other endpoints you can/should use and they are also commented in the code.
+Below, you can find more information about other endpoints you can/ should use and they are also commented in the code.

 ## Set-Up Instructions: